markcorrea/online-editor/README.md

 Nonetheless, you can use the `Online Editor` on a mobile device.
 It is totally responsive, and even in your cellphone it is possible to work on those files.
 When you load the app, you will see a `list icon` in the header.
 Click on it and the `Side Menu` will slide in.

 <img alt='mobile' src='https://github.com/markcorrea/online-editor/blob/master/readme/mobile.png' />

+### :left_right_arrow: Resizable menu
+Suppose your menus are deep, with files inside folders inside folders, or have those huge names like `calculate_how_many_beers_we_can_drink_in_a_night_at_the_oktoberfest.java`. `Online Editor`'s menu is draggable.
+You can grab the margin of the menu and resize it as much as you can, turning the names in the tree more visible.
+Note that this feature is available only on the Desktop version.

 ## :books: Libraries
 - React